Information for Authors & Editorial Policies

 Papers submitted are subject to rigorous peer review to ensure that the research published is 'good science.'
 Peer review, and author revisions, are often the lengthiest part of the manuscript review process.

 Journals usually ask reviewers to complete their reviews within 3-4 weeks.
 However, few journals have a mechanism to enforce the deadline, which is why it can be hard to predict how long the peer review process will take.
-Highly technical papers and papers from niche subject areas can take longer to review.
+Highly technical papers can take longer to review.

 Manuscripts are sent out for review electronically, and all correspondence takes place via e-mail.
-Traditional, high-quality peer-review standards are applied to all manuscripts submitted to the journal.
+High-quality peer-review standards are applied to all manuscripts submitted to the journal.

 Manuscripts are exclusively submitted to THMT, with the understanding they have not been published elsewhere, in any form, and will not be submitted elsewhere, unless declined by THMT.